miamtech/mealz-documentation/docs/web_ssr/main-features/meals-planner.md

 - Inject the returned HTML into your page template
 - Include the planner styles from `GET /styles/planner` in the page `<head>`

-Because the final HTML response sent to the browser contains the `<script type="module">` tags, the custom elements will load and hydrate normally.
+The returned HTML includes `<script type="module">` tags, allowing custom elements to initialize automatically in the browser.

 ### 2) Runtime HTML injection (SPA / partial refresh)